Science Experiments in Your Basement

 Air molecules push on us from all directions.
 The air pressure from underneath the card is greater than the air pressure inside of the glass.
 The water creates a seal with the card and prevents any other air from getting in, which holds everything in place.

 When the card is removed, there is no longer a seal holding the water in, and air is able to get inside of the glass to equalize the pressure as gravity pulls the water out.
+It also shows the importance of having a good seal when it comes to waterproofing your basement.

 Warm Air Expands